OpenWork-NZ/ANZLIC-Metadata-Tool-help/ANZLIC-Metadata-Tool---User-Guide---Creating-Metadata.md

 * **Title** - The name by which the cited resource is known.
     * ICSM Guidance - https://icsm-au.github.io/metadata-working-group/defs/ResourceTitle
     * Text field **Must** be populated with a single entry.
+        * Overwrite any placeholder text from the template
 * **Abstract** - Brief narrative summary of the content of the resource.
     * ICSM Guidance - https://icsm-au.github.io/metadata-working-group/defs/Abstract.html
     * Text box **Must** be populated with a single entry.
+        * Overwrite any placeholder text from the template
 * **Purpose** - _Optional_ - Summary of the intentions with which the resource was developed.
     * ICSM Guidance - https://icsm-au.github.io/metadata-working-group/defs/Purpose
     * Text box _May_ be populated with a single entry.
+        * Overwrite any placeholder text from the template
 * **Supplemental Information** - Any other descriptive information about the dataset.
     * ICSM Guidance - https://icsm-au.github.io/metadata-working-group/defs/DataIdentification.html
     * Text box _May_ be populated with a single entry.
+        * Overwrite any placeholder text from the template
 * **Topic category** - Main theme(s) of the dataset, selected from an official ISO list.
     * ICSM Guidance - https://icsm-au.github.io/metadata-working-group/defs/TopicCategory
     * Tagged entry field must be populated with at least one entry.